viniciusfacco/skillmarillion/README.md

 # Skillmarillion

-One repository rule them all.
+"*One repository rule them all.*"

+This repository is a collection of instructions, links, cheat sheets, tutorials, and so on to provide a quicker way to find helpful resources on the internet.

 ## Development